jeroenooms/opencpu-pages/_posts/2015-06-14-cran-https.md

 ### CRAN and libcurl

-Because `install.packages` and friends wrap around `download.file`, we can use this new feature to download R packages from CRAN via https.
-None of the currently available CRAN servers seems to support https, so I created a demo server at [https://cran.opencpu.org](https://cran.opencpu.org).
+Because `install.packages` and friends wrap around `download.file`, we can use this new feature to download R packages from CRAN via https. ~~None of the currently available CRAN servers seems to support https, so~~ I created a demo server at [https://cran.opencpu.org](https://cran.opencpu.org).
 This is not a real mirror, it is just a https proxy to the [US mirror](http://cran.us.r-project.org/).
+See below for a list of other CRAN servers that support https.

 {% highlight r %}
 # Install a package over https